moritzmyrz/blog/clc82jsvb000408ml3tko14ck.md

 ## The Digital Divide and the Importance of Web Accessibility

 The web is where everyone can come together, but unfortunately, not all can.
-Some digital users may face challenges accessing information online due to their disability or impairment.
+Some digital users may face challenges accessing information online due to disability or impairment.

-Accessibility has become more critical than ever because of the digital divide—the gap between those with technology and those without it.
+Accessibility has become more critical than ever because of the digital divide—the gap between those with and without technology.
 The gap widens when you factor in new platforms like voice assistants and smart home devices that require an internet connection to function correctly.
 They won't work if you can't navigate these devices through your browser or mobile app.

 ## The History, Laws, and Policies Governing Web Accessibility